Analysis | Betsy DeVos is gone — but ‘DeVosism’ sure isn’t. Look at what Florida, New Hampshire and other states are doing.

 New Hampshire

-House Bill 20 would create a universal voucher program entitled “Education Freedom Accounts,” which would take state dollars from moneys allocated to support public schools and give them directly to parents to use for private school tuition, home schooling costs, and other education-related expenses.
+House Bill 20 would create a universal voucher program entitled “Education Freedom Accounts,” which would take state dollars from monies allocated to support public schools and give them directly to parents to use for private school tuition, home schooling costs and other education-related expenses.
 The per-student amount would range from $3,786 and $8,458 based on eligibility and costs.

 Burris also wrote this: